atiyemoghadasi/my-rest-countries-app/README.md

 REST Countries App

-A responsive web application built with React and Tailwind CSS, featuring country data fetched from a local JSON file (simulating an external API) and utilizing Firebase for basic backend functionalities like anonymous authentication.
+A responsive web application built with React and Tailwind CSS, featuring country data fetched from a local JSON file (simulating an external API).
 This project allows users to browse, search, and filter countries, and view detailed information for each.

 Features